gaultier/c/clone-gitlab-api/README.md

 - [ ] Stop if no project could be fetched from the Gitlab API at all
 - [ ] Max network rate CLI option
 - [ ] Git clone/pull options
+- [ ] Do not rely on HTTP headers which are sometimes missing